Phone Calls

 D Douglas Weiss

-Insight Into Step Eleven
+Insight into Step Eleven

-Insight Into Step Eleven
+Insight into Step Eleven

 Step Eleven: Sought through prayer and meditation to improve our conscious contact with God as we understood God, praying only for knowledge of God’s will for us and the power to carry that out.